Dark Knight Court: Plot

-Before the end credits, there is a trailer for the "Dependables," a spoof that casts several of Springfield's elderly residents as a superhero team.
+Before the end credits, there is a trailer for the "Dependables", a spoof that casts several of Springfield's elderly residents as a superhero team.

 Production

-Although Janet Reno is given voice credit as herself, she only has a few short lines; her sister Maggy Reno Hurchalla largely voiced her due to Janet being diagnosed with Parkinson's disease in 1996, leaving Janet unable to speak long sentences and a hard time standing for extended periods, resulting in her having to sit down occasionally during her voice sessions.
+The producers offered former United States Attorney General Janet Reno to appear as herself in August 2012.
+Because Reno's Parkinson's disease prevented her from speaking the script's long lines, Reno's sister Maggy Hurchalla called the producers to decline.
+Upon hearing her voice and noting the similarity with Reno's voice, the producers asked if they could share the role.
+Reno spoke the one-liners while Hurchalla spoke the longer lines.

-The episode was given a In memoriam dedication at the end for Janet and Maggy's brother Robert Reno, who died eight months earlier along with a prologue stating that Janet and Maggy's proceeds from their voice over roles donated to The Innocence Project.
+The episode was given an in memoriam dedication at the end for Janet and Maggy's brother Robert Reno, who died eight months earlier along with a prologue stating that Janet and Maggy's proceeds from their voice over roles donated to The Innocence Project.

 Reception

 Ratings

 The episode received a 2.2 in the 18-49 demographic and was watched by a total of 4.89 million viewers.
 This made it the second most watched show on Fox's Animation Domination line up that night.